Life Sciences QMS: Quality Management for Biotech, Pharma, and Research

 Integrated Training Across Life Sciences: One Requirement, Many Configurations

 Training is a regulated requirement across every life sciences vertical, but the training requirement takes a different form in each.
-Pharmaceutical manufacturing requires training on current GMP procedures with records demonstrating procedure-version currency.
-Clinical development requires GCP training for all personnel involved in trial conduct, with records demonstrating study-specific qualification.
+Pharmaceutical manufacturing requires training on current GMP procedures under 21 CFR Part 211.25, with records demonstrating procedure-version currency.
+Clinical development requires GCP training for all personnel involved in trial conduct under ICH E6(R3), with records demonstrating study-specific qualification.
 CDMOs require client-specific training records that demonstrate personnel are qualified to work on each client’s product under the applicable quality agreement.
-Research institutions require GLP training records demonstrating qualification for specific study functions.
+Research institutions require GLP training records under 21 CFR Part 58.29 demonstrating qualification for specific study functions.

 eLeaP’s integrated QMS and LMS handles each of these configurations from the same platform.
 The training matrix is configurable by role, by program, by client, and by applicable regulatory framework.
 A new study coordinator at a CRO receives training assignments for GCP requirements, sponsor-specific protocol training, and site-specific procedures — all generated automatically from the role assignment and study enrollment, without manual enrollment by a training administrator.